microsoft/wineryjs/README.md

 # Winery.js

 Winery.js is a framework to enable services to run experiments in parallel with serving production traffic.
-Besides A/B testing, Winery.js supports experimentation at per-request level, which minimizes turnaround time as code evolves.
-Winery.js also provides a structure for creating applications declaratively, with the access to [Napa.js](https://github.com/Microsoft/napajs) capabilities, such as multi-threading, pluggable logging, metric, and etc. Before Winery.js was branched out as an open source project, it has been used in Bing to empower feature experiments for machine learned models.
+Besides A/B testing, it supports experimentation at per-request level, which minimizes turnaround time when code evolves fast.
+Winery.js also provides a structure for creating applications declaratively, with the access to [Napa.js](https://github.com/Microsoft/napajs) capabilities, such as multi-threading, pluggable logging, metric, and etc. Before this work was branched out as an open source project, it has been used in Bing to empower feature experiments for machine learned models.

 ## Installation
 ```